Council on African Studies

 CMES has been pivotal in the organization of major international conferences on wide-ranging topics, such as the region’s relations with the United States, the health impacts of violent conflict in the region, changing political regimes in MENA, and Islamic attitudes toward science and technology.
 CMES also offers a biweekly lecture/luncheon series, a yearlong film program, and many other educational events, all free and open to the public.
 CMES’s initiative to promote richer understanding of contemporary issues in the Middle East is growing considerably and includes regional initiatives in Iranian Studies, Turkish Studies, and North African Studies.
 In addition, CMES has strong links with Yale professional schools, particularly Architecture, Divinity, Law, and Public Health.
 CMES also assists in the acquisition of new materials in the Near Eastern Collection at Yale’s Sterling Memorial Library.

-CMES will host an active visiting scholar program in 2016–2017.
-Scholars in residence will include visiting fellow Naysan Adlparvar (University of York), who is writing a book that discusses the impacts of post-2001 political reconstruction and socioeconomic development upon social organization in the Bamiyan Valley, Afghanistan; and postdoctoral associate Salimeh Maghsoudlou (École Pratique des Hautes Études), whose research is on ‘Ayn al-Qud.a-t al-Hamada-nı-’s intellectual system: popularization of Avicenna’s philosophy by Sufis.
-CMES will cohost, with Near Eastern Languages and Civilizations, Sidal O˝ner (Bursa Technical University) as a foreign language teaching assistant in Turkish.
+CMES will host an active visiting scholar program in 2017–2018.
+Scholars in residence will include visiting professor Shaul Mishal (Interdisciplinary Center Herzliya), whose research focuses on societies and politics in the Middle East, and visiting associate professor Ayşen Candaş (Boğaziçi University), whose research focuses on contemporary Turkish politics.
+CMES will also host four postdoctoral associates: Naysan Adlparvar (University of Sussex), who is writing a book that discusses the impacts of post-2001 political reconstruction and socioeconomic development upon social organization in the Bamiyan Valley, Afghanistan; Salimeh Maghsoudlou (École Pratique des Hautes Études), whose research is on ‘Ayn al-Qud.a-t al-Hamada-nı-’s intellectual system: popularization of Avicenna’s philosophy by Sufis; Nahid Siamdoust (University of Oxford), who is a cultural historian working on the intersection between politics and various modes of cultural production and media forms in Iran and the wider Middle East; and Alex Dika Seggerman (Yale University), who is investigating the intersection of Islam and modernism in art history.
+CMES will cohost, with Near Eastern Languages and Civilizations, Gül Deniz Demirel as a foreign language teaching assistant in Turkish.

 South Asian Studies Council